Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 ![Test Knob](../../../img/wso_radar_test_knob.jpg)

-An eleven position rotary knob used with the radar power knob in TEST to perform system BIT checks of the APQ-120 radar.
-Basic test function noted below;
-procedural functionality is found in the applicable BIT test section.
+An eleven position rotary knob used with the radar power knob in TEST to perform system BIT checks of the [APQ-120 Radar.](../../../systems/radar.md) Basic test function noted below; procedural functionality is found in the applicable [BIT test section.](../../../procedures/bit_tests/overview.md)

 | Name    | Description                                                                                 |
 |---------|---------------------------------------------------------------------------------------------|